The Difference Between Being an Advisor & Business Coaching

 What does being an advisor really mean?

 As an accountant, your role in supporting business owners has evolved.
 There’s a wealth of data in your reach thanks to the cloud – but don’t consider it to be the key thing here.
-The insights this will provide are pivotal to how you operate.
+Instead focus on insights this will provide, as they are pivotal to how you operate.
 Clients are becoming increasingly aware that reporting on what’s already happened is a dated way of working.
-Trust me, when you’re in business, you are always occupied with what’s coming next.
+When you’re in business, you are always occupied with what’s coming next.
 If you’re helping your clients to control cash flow and accelerate their growth by looking forwards clients, you will be their hero!
 And, although we are trying to change it, an anomaly.

 What is business coaching?